Build Your Course

 - Use our CTL course planner to align your outcomes and activities and plan the right amount of work for each week.

-- After you plan your course, create your syllabus using SDSU's official syllabus template.
+- After you plan your course, create your syllabus using SDSU's official syllabus template and checklist.

 - Canvas LMS makes it easy to turn your course plan into reality.
 (Quick guide.)

 Join our CTL Canvas Faculty community course to access these tools with additional support from videos and discussion boards.